toshiakit/MeCab-Win-and-MATLAB/README.md

 ###Randomize the positions of words

 We want to randomize but place high word count words near the center.
-We can do this by using a point cloud with normal distribution that centers around mean.
+We can do this by using a point cloud with normal distribution that centers on mean.
 We can also control the spacing with standard deviation.

     % initialize position matrix
     pos = zeros(length(key_words),1);